Governor’s STEM Academy at Christiansburg High School

 During the junior or senior year, Academy students will have the opportunity to apply their knowledge of STEM, as well as 21st century skills, in a real-world work experience by participating in job shadowing, internships, and/or cooperative experiences related to their chosen career path.

 The pathways will have clear postsecondary objectives outlined through articulation with New River Community College, Radford University, and Virginia Tech.
 Every pathway in the Academy will culminate in a program of study at one of these three institutions.
-Whenever possible, both academic and CTE courses will be offered as dual enrolled courses through New River Community College or through the network of Project Lead the Way colleges.
+Whenever possible, both academic and CTE courses will be offered as dual enrolled courses through New River Community College, Radford University or through the network of Project Lead the Way colleges.

-In summary, the Governor’s STEM Academy will provide awareness and opportunity for students and will increase the number of well-trained workers in areas that have been designated as high demand and high tech in business and industry.
+In summary, the Governor’s STEM Academy provides awareness and opportunity for students and will increase the number of well-trained workers in areas that have been designated as high demand and high tech in business and industry.
 Offering parallel pathways with multiple post-graduation objectives will help students choose the best path before high school graduation.